nctsiridis/cmatrix/README.md

 # cmatrix
-A simple C library for working with 2D matrices.
+A simple C library for working with dynamically allocated 2D matrices.